|

-Garden furniture & art Most gardens offer a place to sit, to relax, to enjoy a cup of coffee or a glass of wine.
-Patio furniture, awnings, yard art, pergolas, picnic tables, fire pits, wood boxes, and all the other manmade elements of your space have an impact on the overall feel of your garden.
+7. Garden furniture and art Most gardens offer a place to sit, relax, and enjoy a cup of coffee or a glass of wine.
+Patio furniture, awnings, yard art, pergolas, picnic tables, fire pits, and all the other elements of your space influence the overall feel of your garden.
 Looking at what you already have, ask yourself if those items fit in with your overall design, color scheme, forms, and textures.
-Lighting If time will be spent in the garden or yard at night, lighting can provide safety and atmosphere.
-Solar lights are a popular choice for illuminating a garden at night, but keep in mind that some plants, like some people, really need the lights out to sleep well.
-Lighting can be used to shine on paths, doorways, and seating areas without distressing plants.
+8. Lighting Lighting can provide safety and add atmosphere to a landscape.
+Solar lights are a popular choice for illuminating a garden at night, but some plants, like some people, need the lights out to sleep well.
+Consider directing outdoor lighting onto paths, doorways, and seating areas to avoid distressing plants.
 Themes Your garden is your own.
-There is no right or wrong way, as long as the needs of your plants are being met and you enjoy it.
-If you are unsure about how to start, consider these common garden designs:
+There is no right or wrong garden design, as long as your plants are healthy and you enjoy it.
+If you are unsure about how to start, consider these garden themes:

 Every garden looks even more beautiful with design.
 Just a simple one could do, like putting fence or rocks and arranging the flowers or plants.
 But sometimes designs need maintenance or else it will mess up when time comes.
 Though there are services that does contract maintaining in package with designing your garden.